Ronovo/Story-Transfer-Repo/chapter1dogmanrough.md

 Tobi let out a low bark, as if voicing his protest.

-"Must have been the ghosts, right?" he sarcasticly.
+"Must have been the ghosts, right?" he quipped.

 The blank look returned.